 Our first task at Gillispie Appraisal Services is to inspect the property to ascertain its true status.
 We must physically view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly exist and are in the shape a reasonable buyer would expect them to be.
 To make sure the stated size of the property has not been misrepresented and convey the layout of the property, the inspection often requires creating a sketch of the floorplan.
 Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.

-Back at the office, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+Next, after the inspection, an appraiser uses two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-Note: While the appraised value is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-At the end of the day, an appraiser from Gillispie Appraisal Services will help you discover the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Gillispie Appraisal Services will help you discover the most accurate property value, so you can make profitable real estate decisions.